-Subject Description Employment, office, Any employment, office, trade, profession or trade, vocation carried on for profit profession or vocation Sponsorship Any payment or provision of any other financial benefit (other than from the Authority) made to the member during the previous 12-month period for expenses incurred by him/her in carrying out his/her duties as a member, or towards his/her election expenses This includes any payment or financial benefit from a trade union within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992.
-Contracts Any contract made between the member or his/her spouse or civil partner or the person with whom the member is living as if they were spouses/civil partners (or a firm in which such person is a partner, or an incorporated body of which such person is a director or a body that such person has a beneficial interest in the securities of) and the Authority - (a) under which goods or services are to be provided or works are to be executed; and

-(b) which has not been fully discharged
+elevant Authorities (Disclosable Pecuniary Ir Subject Description Employment, office, trade, profession or vocation Any employment, office, trade, profession or vocation carried on for profit or gain.
+Sponsorship Any payment or provision of any other financial benefit (other than from the council) made to the councillor during the previous 12-month period for expenses incurred by him/her in carrying out his/her duties as a councillor, or towards his/her election expenses.
+This includes any payment or financial benefit from a trade union within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992.
+Contracts Any contract made between the councillor or his/her spouse or civil partner or the person with whom the councillor is living as if they were spouses/civil partners (or a firm in which such person is a partner, or an incorporated body of which such person is a director or a body that such person has a beneficial interest in the securities of) and the council under which goods or services are to be provided or works are to be executed; and which has not been fully discharged.

-Land and Property Any beneficial interest in land which is within the

-area of the Authority.

-'Land' excludes an easement, servitude, interest

-or right in or over land which does not

-give the member or his/her spouse or

-civil partner or the person with whom the

-member is living as if they were

-spouses/civil partners (alone or jointly

-with another) a right to occupy or to

-receive income.

-Licences Any licence (alone or jointly with others) to occupy

-land in the area of the Authority for a

-month or longer

-Corporate Tenancies Any tenancy where (to the member's

-knowledge)-

-(a) the landlord is the Authority; and

-(b) the tenant is a body that the member, or

-his/her spouse or civil partner or the person with whom the member is living as if they

-were spouses/civil partners is a partner of

-or a director of or has a beneficial interest

-in the securities of.

-Securities Any beneficial interest in securities of a body

-where-

-(a) that body (to the member's

-knowledge) has a place of business or land

-in the area of the Authority; and

-(b) either:

-(i) the total nominal value of the securities exceeds

-or one hundredth of the total issued share capital

-of that body; or

-(ii) if the share capital of that body is of more than

-one class, the total nominal value of the

-shares of any one class in which the

-member, or his/ her spouse or civil

-partner or the person with whom the

-member is living as if they were

-spouses/civil partners has a beneficial

-interest exceeds one hundredth of the total issued share capital of that total issued share capital of that
+Land and Property Any beneficial interest in land which is within the area of the council.
+'Land' excludes an easement, servitude, interest or right in or over land which does not give the councillor or his/het spouse or civil partner or the person with whom the councillor is living as if they were spouse of civil partners (alone or jointly with another) a right to occupy or to receive income.
+Licenses Any licence (alone or jointly with others) to occupy land in the area of the council for a month or longer Corporate tenancies Any tenancy where (to the councillor's knowledge)- (a) the landlord is the council; and (b) the tenant is a body that the councillor, or his/her spouse or civil partner or the person with whom the councillor is living as if they were spouses/ civil partners is a partner of or a director of or has a beneficial interest in the securities of.
+Securities Any beneficial interest in securities of a body where- (a) that body (to the councillor's knowledge) has a place of business or land in the area of the council; and (b) either- (i)) the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or (ii) if the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which the councillor, or his/ her spouse or civil partner or the person with whom the councillor is living as if they were spouses/civil partners have a beneficial interest exceeds one hundredth of the total issued share capital of that class.

-^{&#}x27;director' includes a member of the committee of management of an industrial and provident society.
+'director' includes a member of the committee of management of an industrial and provident society.